Constraints on Shadow Radius and Instabilities Arising from Various Perturbations in Spherically Symmetric Black Holes in Einstein-power-Yang-Mills-Gauss-Bonnet Gravity: Introduction

 This paper is organized as follows: In Section $\mathrm{\uppercase\expandafter{\romannumeral2}}$, we introduce EPYMGB gravity and its corresponding high-dimensional static spherically symmetric black hole solution.
 In Section $\mathrm{\uppercase\expandafter{\romannumeral3}}$, we develop a rigorous derivation of the general formula for the shadow radius of a high-dimensional static spherically symmetric black hole, while constructing a universal and standardized framework for applying shadow radius constraints.
-In Section $\mathrm{\uppercase\expandafter{\romannumeral4}}$, we elaborate on the governing equations of motion and master variables for spin-0, spin-1, $p$-form, and spin-2 perturbations in high-dimensional static spherically symmetric flat space-time, while providing a concise overview of three prevalent computational methodologies for determining QNMs.
+In Section $\mathrm{\uppercase\expandafter{\romannumeral4}}$, we elaborate on the effective potential equations for various perturbations in high-dimensional static spherically symmetric flat space-time, while providing a concise overview of three prevalent computational methodologies for determining QNMs.
 In Section $\mathrm{\uppercase\expandafter{\romannumeral5}}$, we present a series of numerical results derived from rigorous computational analysis.
 In Section $\mathrm{\uppercase\expandafter{\romannumeral6}}$, we provide a comprehensive systematic summary of the complete manuscript.